Rookie Card Year: 2011

 Thanks to an impressive postseason run by the Kansas City Royals, Eric Hosmer cards are moving to the top of the hobby world.
 Values are starting to peak thanks to his hustle-play that allowed the Royals to claim Game 5 and ultimately the 2015 World Series title.
 Check out all the official Eric Hosmer rookie cards in our detailed guide below.

 Eric Hosmer was a big name heading into the 2008 MLB Draft, which saw him selected third overall by the Kansas City Royals.
 Collectors who invested heavily in the young star were rewarded in 2011 when Hosmer was called up by the Royals.
 Finishing third in American League Rookie of the Year voting, his card values reflect both his great start and his immense potential.
-He added his first Gold Glove Award in 2013 and seems poised to add more individual awards to his résumé.
+He earned Gold Glove Award in 2013 and 2014 and seems poised to add more individual awards to his résumé going forward.

 Just seven Eric Hosmer cards can be considered true rookies.
 Budget collectors can rejoice as most are low-priced base cards.
 It's the various parallels and autographed inserts that are drawing the highest prices.
 Hosmer has minor league, national team and prospect cards reaching all the way back to 2007 that are also popular with collectors.
-A buying guide to pre-rookie Eric Hosmer cards can be seen here.
+View a full guide to Eric Hosmer prospect cards.

 Eric Hosmer Rookie Card Checklist

 Click on the images or listings to shop for cards on eBay.

 The 2011 Bowman Chrome Hosmer is a solid base rookie.
 The traditional Chrome look and crisp image make the card appealing for collectors on a tight budget.
 Refractor parallels receive a lot of interest from collectors.